celtic426/blog/_posts/2019-12-03-Creating-VSCode-Extension.md

 tags: [VSCode, extension, terminal]
 ---

-Get up and running in minutes creating your own VSCode extension with these tools and examples.
+Get up and running in minutes with this concise guide.

 ## Generating Project Files